deigratia-ms/SchoolApp/scripts/README.md

-# Database Population Script
+# Deigratia Montessori School - Database Population Script

-This script populates the database with comprehensive sample data for testing all functionalities of the Ricas School Management System.
+This script populates the database with comprehensive sample data for testing all functionalities of the Deigratia Montessori School Management System.

 ## What the Script Creates